High School Curriculum

 All students take full-year courses in mathematics, English, foreign language, and technology.

-In addition to Main Lessons, students take 2 or 3 additional courses each trimester, with each course meeting 2 or 3 days per week.
+In addition to Main Lessons, students take 2 or 3 additional courses each quarter, with each course meeting 2 or 3 days per week.
 One of these courses is usually an academic subject, one is art (to which we devote 2 double periods per week), and others are often in movement or drama.

 Electives and Whole School Courses